-Texas RioGrande Legal Aid, Inc. (TRLA) provides free legal assistance to youth from low-income households.
-To apply for our services, call 1-888-989-9996.
+Texas RioGrande Legal Aid, Inc. (TRLA) provides free legal assistance to students from low-income households.
+To apply for our services, call 1-888-988-9996.
 TRLA cannot accept all cases.
-However, even if we cannot represent you, we may be able to provide you with advice.
+Even if we cannot represent you, we may be able to provide you with advice.

-In Texas, class C (the lowest-level).
-Assault cases are heard in Justice of the Peace (JP) or municipal courts.
+In Texas, Disorderly Conduct cases are heard in Justice of the Peace (JP) or municipal courts.
 These courts will not automatically provide you with a free lawyer, but you can ask the court to appoint one to you.
 You can use the Child Defendant's Pro Se Motion and Order on Child Defendant's Pro Se Motion for Appointment of Counsel in this guide to ask the court to appoint you a lawyer.
 The judge may appoint you an attorney if you ask them to.

-Assault laws are complicated, and convictions have serious consequences.
-Never ignore a summons to appear in court!
-A "no show" can lead to a second criminal charge for "Failure to Appear" in court.
-This guide provides basic information to help you to understand the laws, your options, and defenses.
+Disorderly Conduct laws are complicated, and convictions have serious consequences.
+Never ignore an order to appear in court!
+A "no-show" can lead to second criminal charge for Failure to Appear in court.
+This guide provides basic information to help you understand the law, your options, and defenses.